 Transparent reporting and target-group-appropriate communication of your climate balance and strategy.

 CO 2 accounting follows a complex framework of international standards and guidelines that offer companies various methods and guidance for systematic greenhouse gas accounting.
-Knowledge and correct application of these standards is essential for a robust and internationally comparable climate balance.
+Knowledge and correct application of these standards is essential for a solid and internationally comparable climate balance.
+Greenhouse Gas Protocol (GHG Protocol): As a widely recognized international standard, the GHG Protocol provides a comprehensive methodological framework for greenhouse gas accounting by companies and organizations.
+The clear distinction into Scope

 1 (direct emissions), Scope